 Food items such as brown rice, canned Alaskan wild salmon, bulk nuts, and wild beans are just some of the items that are considered as best survival foods that have great packaging and can last very long.

-- Contains 24 savory, individually wrapped .97 oz; Slim Jim Original Flavor Giant Smoked Meat Sticks
+- Includes one 24-count box of 0.97-ounce Slim Jim Original Flavor Giant Size Smoked Meat Sticks

-- Keto Friendly Snack - 6 grams of protein, 4g net carbs (5g total carbs minus 1g dietary fiber), and 1g added sugar per serving
+- Keto Friendly Meat Snack that fits a low carb lifestyle - 6g of Protein, 4g Net Carbs (5g Total Carbs minus 1g Dietary Fiber), and 1g Added Sugar per serving

 Comparing prices among stores is a good way to find out which ones have the lowest prices.
 Usually, warehouses, cooperatives, and buying clubs are the ones that offer great prices.
 By buying them in bulk you sometimes get a discount.